Who are you and what do you do for the company?

 Why do you work with parts from bikes as opposed to other materials?

-Bikes are our focus but we incorporate a variety of used materials in our designs, from auto parts to computer parts, and of course lots of recycled paper in our packaging.
+Bikes are our focus but we incorporate a variety of used materials in our designs, from auto parts like car brake pads to computer parts, and of course lots of recycled paper in our packaging.

 What inspires you and how do you come up with new designs?